ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ## Adding tables to your Heroku Postgres database (repeat when you want to add tables)

-We need our database to have tables before we can add any data to it, or we might want to alter, add, or delete tables later on.
+Our database must have tables before we can add any data to it, or we might want to alter, add, or delete tables later on.
 The steps to follow are the same, no matter which action we're taking.

 After your Heroku Postgres add-on has been provisioned to your account, go to the **Overview** tab for your app as shown below.
 Select the **Heroku Postgres** add-on.